Walter Keim

 Of course this situation is the responsibility of Germany.
 How to cope with this new situation?

 Nearly all countries have now implemented freedom of information.
-Is it now possible to consider to get the Commissions
+Is it now possible to

 plans of 1993 accepted by the Council for freedom of information for member states?